 His experiences have included program development and direction, assessment, supervision and training of psychological associates, consultation with psychologists, consultation in the workplace and in schools, forensic evaluation and testimony, as well as the provision of evaluations and psychotherapy/counseling.

-Dr. Savage frequently presents workshops or gives talks to mental health professionals and educators as well as providing educational workshops to community groups and schools on a variety of topics.
+Dr. Savage has frequently presented workshops or given talks to mental health professionals and educators as well as providing educational workshops to community groups and schools on a variety of topics.
 He is perhaps most well known for his talks on effective parenting based on science and what we know about the brain, stress management, AD/HD, learning disabilities, and individuals who struggle with weak executive skill functions.

 Dr. Savage provides therapy to children, adolescents, adults and families who are coping with a host of emotional and behavioral issues.
 Areas of special interest and experience include treatment of AD/HD, learning disabilities, traumatic brain injury, concussion, diseases affecting brain function, anxiety and mood disorders, behavioral difficulties, educational difficulties and self-injury.
 He also has a strong background in working with parents and families around issues related to parenting practices based in science and our current understanding of brain function that are effective for all children but critical for success with children experiencing behavioral and emotional difficulties.
 Dr. Savage works with individuals and families in a collaborative manner, tailoring interventions to support each individual’s, child’s and family’s needs, lifestyle, values, circumstance and developmental stage.
 He utilizes a variety of evidence-based techniques and attempts to utilize the latest research to guide his work.